chileshemartin/idescanner/README.md

 # IDE Scanner

 IDE Scanner is an android based barcode scanner that facilitates exam attendance for distance students.
-When student go write their exams, the only present their Student ID's whose barcode is scanned and attendance state is updates.
+When students go to write their exams, they are only required to present their Student ID's whose barcode is scanned and the attendance state is updated.

 ## Dependencies